-I only use Lightroom for PP. With other programs you have other and sometimes more and better options for PP. With LR there are six really important sliders for the perceived sharpness of an image: Contrast, Clarity, Sharpening Amount, Sharpening Radius, Sharpening Detail and Sharpening Masking.
-For details about these sliders there are countless tutorials available on the web.
+I only use Lightroom for PP. With other programs, you have other and sometimes more and better options for PP. With LR there are six really important sliders for the perceived sharpness of an image: Contrast, Clarity, Sharpening Amount, Sharpening Radius, Sharpening Detail, and Sharpening Masking.
+For details about these sliders, there are countless tutorials available on the web.

 I often set the Contrast slider to quite high values (+30 .. +100) and use Clarity rather sparingly (0 .. +30).
-My default LR sharpening settings for A7RII files are: 50/0.7/50/0 and for nearly noiseless images: 50/0.7/100/0.
-It is important to adjust these settings to each individual image for the best perceived sharpness, especially Clarity and Contrast.
+My default LR sharpening settings for A7RII files are 50/0.7/50/0 and for nearly noiseless images 50/0.7/100/0.
+It is important to adjust these settings to each individual image for the best-perceived sharpness, especially Clarity and Contrast.
 Regarding the sharpening sliders: I leave Amount and Radius for 99% of the images at 50 and 0.7 and adjust only Detail and Masking to each individual image depending on the subject and noise level.

 11. Web images:

 If you want to show your images on the internet you have to create images with a reduced size.
 I use the LR export function for this.
 Downsizing always leads to a softening of the images.
-Therefore you need some additional sharpening afterwards.
+Therefore you need some additional sharpening afterward.
 I use the LR Output Sharpening function for this step with the parameter set to either Standard or High.
-Often I export the image twice with both values and select afterwards the image that looks better.
+Often I export the image twice with both values and select afterward the image that looks better.

-At this step you could further improve the perceived sharpness of your web images by using complex Photoshop actions with downsizing and sharpening in several steps instead of the LR Output Sharpening function.
-Especially for small images the perceived sharpness can be significantly improved with this method.
+At this step, you could further improve the perceived sharpness of your web images by using complex Photoshop actions with downsizing and sharpening in several steps instead of the LR Output Sharpening function.
+Especially for small images, the perceived sharpness can be significantly improved with this method.
 Just google for step sharpening for more information about this concept.
 Since I don’t use Photoshop at the moment I rely solely on LR for my output sharpening.

 If you use an image hosting service for the web presentation of your images upload the images in the same size you would like to present them and choose a provider which neither upsamples nor downsamples or otherwise changes your images.
-I use the pro service of flickr which allows me to upload and present unchanged original images.
+I use the pro service of Flickr which allows me to upload and present unchanged original images.

-If you have any questions or further suggestions how to improve the perceived image sharpness please use the comment field below this blog post.
+If you have any questions or further suggestions on how to improve the perceived image sharpness please use the comment field below this blog post.